-- 11. (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, if the Company has two directors, and unless otherwise fixed it is two.
-In the event the Company has one director, the required number for a quorum is one. - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision- - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.
+- 12. (1) At a directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - (2) The quorum for directors' meetings may be fixed from time to time by a decision of the directors, but it must never be less than two, and unless otherwise fixed it is two. - (3) If the total number of directors for the time being is less than the quorum required, the directors must not take any decision other than a decision... - (a) to appoint further directors, or - (b) to call a general meeting so as to enable the shareholders to appoint further directors.